Save Money, Save Your System, Save Our Water

 Septic Savers is a new Howard County program that aims to promote proper septic maintenance.
 We offer a $100 reimbursement (about 40% of the cost) to residents who pump their septic tanks every 3-5 years.
 The Howard County Health Department recommends having your tank pumped every 3 years.
 Apply for your reimbursement by clicking "I Agree" below and entering your address.

 Hurry--we have limited funds available.
 You may only apply if you have ALREADY PUMPED YOUR SEPTIC TANK with a licensed hauler.
-We do not recommend or endorse any of the haulers on this list; however, these are then only companies legally able to haul waste in Howard County.
-Please do research to determine if a hauler and their methods are for you.
+We do not recommend or endorse any of the haulers on this list; however, these are the ONLY companies legally able to haul waste in Howard County.
+Please do research to determine if a hauler and their methods are for you and be sure they are on our licensed hauler list.
 If you have difficulty completing the online application or would like to have an application mailed to you, please email firstname.lastname@example.org.

 - You must have your tank pumped by a licensed septic hauler (there is a complete list on the application and linked here).